M-FoysalAhmed/SQA-project_Geezap-Website-Testing/README.md

-# Geezap Website Testing - SQA Project
+# Geezap Website Testing – SQA Project

-This repository presents the Software Quality Assurance (SQA) efforts carried out for the Geezap website — an emerging job portal currently under development.
-The goal was to ensure functional reliability and usability through systematic testing and documentation.
+This repository contains Software Quality Assurance (SQA) documentation and testing activities conducted on the **Geezap** website — an online job portal platform currently in the development phase.

+The primary goal of this project was to test the core functionalities, identify bugs, and document test cases that ensure the platform’s quality and usability before public release.

+---

-#### Project Highlights
+#### Project Objectives

-- Performed exploratory testing to uncover functional inconsistencies and UI issues
+- Perform **exploratory testing** to detect early-stage issues
+- Design and execute **manual test cases** for key modules
+- Identify and document **functional and UI-related bugs**
+- Create a **test checklist** to track validation status

+---

+#### Key Activities

+- Explored user flows like login, registration, and job browsing
+- Verified field validations, page navigation, and input behaviors
-- Reported bugs with clear reproduction steps and severity levels
+- Logged bugs with clear steps to reproduce, expected vs. actual results, and severity levels
-- Created detailed manual test cases covering core features
-- Developed a test checklist to guide validation and coverage assessment
+- Developed structured test cases for critical paths and edge cases

-## 🧪 Scope of Testing
+---

+#### What’s Inside

+Geezap-Website-Testing/
+├── Test-Cases/
+│ └── Geezap_testing_Foysal Ahmed.xlsx
+│
+├── Bug-Reports/
+│ └── Geezap_Bug_Report_Foysal Ahmed_.xlsx
+│
+└── Checklists/
+└── [Optional: Add if you have a checklist document]

+##### Highlights from Test Case Document:
+- Test cases categorized by module (e.g., login, register, dashboard)
+- Fields include: Test Scenario, Test Steps, Expected Result, Actual Result, Status (Pass/Fail)
+- Helps ensure full feature coverage and regression readiness

+##### Highlights from Bug Report:
+- Each bug includes: Title, Description, Severity, Priority, Steps to Reproduce, Screenshot (optional)
+- Bugs range from input field validation errors to navigation issues

+---

+#### Tools & Techniques Used

-- Functional Testing
+- Manual Testing
 - Exploratory Testing
+- Microsoft Excel for documentation
+- Real-time browser-based testing

+---

+#### Testing Focus Areas

-- UI/UX Review
+- Authentication (Login/Register)
-- Test Case Design
+- Form field validation
-- Checklist-Based Verification
+- User Dashboard
+- Job posting visibility
+- UI alignment and responsiveness
+- Link and button functionality

+---

+#### Outcome

+This SQA project provides comprehensive coverage of the website’s basic features and identifies issues early in the development cycle.
+The test cases and bug reports can guide future improvements and support regression testing.

+---

+## 📬 Contact

+This project is part of a hands-on learning experience in Software Quality Assurance.
+Feel free to reach out for collaboration, feedback, or questions.